0065paula/docs/source/h5_doc.md

 You can now see the Access Key ID and Secret Access Key for this user.

-Copy and paste these into your Madeira <a href="https://my.madeiracloud.com/user/me/edit/AWS">AWS Credentials</a> page and click 'Save' and you're done!
+Copy and paste these into your Madeira [AWS Credentials](https://my.madeiracloud.com/user/me/edit/AWS) page and click 'Save' and you're done!

 ###3.
 Designing a simple Stack (Drupal MySQL HA example)
 For this example, we're going to create a simple Stack for quickly deploying a Drupal CMS site with MySQL master and slave databases.

-1. Log in to the <a href="https://ide.madeiracloud.com/v2/">IDE</a>
+1. Log in to the [IDE](https://ide.madeiracloud.com/v2/)
 2. Create a new Stack by clicking "Create new Stack" on the top left of the IDE dashboard
-3. Choose the <a href="http://aws.amazon.com/about-aws/globalinfrastructure/regional-product-services/">AWS region</a> where you want to create your Stack<br />
+3. Choose the [AWS region](http://aws.amazon.com/about-aws/globalinfrastructure/regional-product-services/) where you want to create your Stack<br />
 ![](create_stack.png)
 4. Select "Classic" in the following menu (see <a href="" style="color: red;">VPC mode - Part xxx</a> for VPC)<br />
 ![](create_stack_menu.png)
-5. From the resource panel on the left, select the <a href="http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-regions-availability-zones.html">Availability Zone</a> of your choice and drag'n'drop it to the canvas (Note: Availability Zones depend on regions)<br />
+5. From the resource panel on the left, select the [Availability Zone](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-regions-availability-zones.html) of your choice and drag'n'drop it to the canvas (Note: Availability Zones depend on regions)<br />
 ![](availability_zones.png)
 6. Following the same principle, drag'n'drop 3 instances ('Images' menu) inside the previously created Availability Zone (Note: We will use 64bits Amazon Linux AMIs in this example)<br />
 ![](create_instances.png)